 The advantage of low-impact exercise is that it feels easier, even if it burns a lot of calories.
 For example, exercising on the elliptical trainer can burn as many calories as running on the treadmill.
 But despite burning a similar amount of calories, exercising on the elliptical feels easier than running.
 And if you find it easier, it means you can exercise for longer and burn more calories!

 There’s a vast array of exercises that allow you to work out at a high level, but are low impact.
 The bulk of your workout plan should consist of one or more of these core activities listed below.
-These activities will allow you to exercise long enough and hard enough to burn a lot of calories and lose weight.
+These activities are great calorie burners.

 You can also supplement your core exercises with extra activities, which offer variety, fun and team interaction, but are less effective calorie-burners.